PDS Logo, the Tree of Life

 • The relationship isn't a priority

-• Physical or emotional withdrawal or no emotional connection
+• Physical or emotional withdrawal, or no emotional connection

-• Feelings of resentment
+• Feelings of resentment or no respect for each other

-• Constant fighting, arguments, and conflict
+• Constant fighting, arguments, and conflict, or the inability or desire to resolve issues

 • Feel like someone is walking on eggshells